Tu Falta De Querer

-"Tu falta de querer" (Spanish for Your lack of loving) is a song by Chilean and Mexican singer Mon Laferte released in 2015, through Universal Music Group as part of her third studio album Mon Laferte Vol.1.
-The song was written and produced by Laferte.
+"Tu Falta De Querer" (Spanish for Your Lack of Love) is a song by Chilean Mexican singer-songwriter Mon Laferte, released as a single in 2015 through Universal Music Group.
+The track appears on her third studio album, Mon Laferte Vol.1, and was both written and produced by Laferte.
+A poignant Latin ballad blending pop rock and alternative influences, the song became a commercial breakthrough for the artist, achieving massive streaming success and establishing Laferte as a major voice in Latin American music.